Eat & Picnic

 Ginkgo Coffee Shop

-Nestled inside the Garden’s visitor entrance building, discover the cozy Ginkgo Coffee Shop, serving barista coffee, specialist teas, and a selection of delicious cakes and bakes.
+Nestled inside the Garden’s visitor entrance building, discover Ginkgo, serving barista coffee, specialist teas, and a selection of delicious homemade cakes, bakes and savoury bites.

 The coffee shop’s name pays homage to Borde Hill’s rich botanical heritage and celebrates the magnificent Ginkgo biloba tree that stands tall along our main drive.
 Known as living fossil, it’s one of the oldest living tree species in the world, and is a breathtaking sight in autumn with a striking display of golden fan-shaped leaves.

-Garden admission is not required to visit the Ginkgo Coffee Shop.
+Garden admission is not required to visit the Ginkgo.

 We kindly ask for card payments only and warmly welcome dogs on short leads.

-Ginkgo Coffee Shop is available for out of hours private hire.
+Ginkgo is available for out of hours private hire.
 Contact us at [email protected] to make an enquiry.

 Press Coverage